tryton/tryton/trytond/doc/ref/tools/email.rst

    Return a string suitable for an :rfc:`2822` ``From``, ``To`` or ``Cc`` header.

-.. function:: validate_email(email)
+.. function:: validate_email(email[, check_deliverability])

-   Validate the email address.
+   Validate the email address and check deliverability.

 .. function:: normalize_email(email)